About the CSU California Pre-Doctoral Program

 One-on-one work with faculty members at the CSU and doctoral-granting institutions

-Funded summer research internship programs in chosen field
+Funded summer research experience in chosen field

 Visits to doctoral-granting institutions